Kenya & Tanzania Grand Safari

 Each tent at the Ashnil Samburu Camp offers views of the Ewaso Nyiro River.
 Facilities at the camp include a restaurant, open-air bar, swimming pool and souvenir shop.
 Each comfortably furnished tent has en suite facilities, fan and terrace.

-- Lake Naivasha Simba Lodge
+- Lake Naivasha Sopa Lodge - Lake Naivasha

 - Ashnil Mara Tented Camp